3.1 — Syntax and semantic errors

 }

 In the above example, the errors are fairly easy to spot.
-But in most non-trivial programs, semantic errors are not easy to find by eyeballing the code.
+But in most non-trivial programs, runtime semantic errors are not easy to find by eyeballing the code.
 This is where debugging techniques can come in handy.

 guest